cpkio/JSTable/README.md

 </script>
 ```

-This will not work for inner tables (tables inside tables).
+JSTable² will not work for inner tables (tables inside tables), as original
+JSTable did not.
+Tables with no header rows are skipped on load.